Vittorio the Vampire: Plot summary

 After refusing the dark gift, the vampires do not kill him (thanks to Ursula), but rather leave him in a village.
 As he is walking, he sees two Angels arguing in a doorway, Ramiel and Setheus.
-The angels are just as surprised as he that Vittorio can see them (he later learns that they are the guiding angels of his idol, Fra Filippo Lippi).
-With their help, the help of his own angels, and a very powerful armor-wearing angel, Mastema, Vittorio plots his revenge against the vampires, who are invading the lands and killing innocents (incidentally, Vittorio's own guiding angels do not play much of a part; whilst they are often present, they are insubstantial and shadowy, and we do not know their names).
+The angels are just as surprised as he that Vittorio can see them (he later learns that they are the guardian angels of his idol, Fra Filippo Lippi).
+With their help, the help of his own angels, and a very powerful armor-wearing angel, Mastema, Vittorio plots his revenge against the vampires, who are invading the lands and killing innocents (incidentally, Vittorio's own guiding angels do not play much of a part; while they are often present, they are insubstantial and shadowy, and we do not know their names).

 The attack takes place in the day and involves decapitating the vampires as they sleep.
 The heads are then thrown into the sunlight where they wither and die.
 When it comes time to behead Ursula, Vittorio finds that he cannot do this even as the angels urge him on.
 Instead, he frees Ursula in the hopes of saving her soul.
 Within minutes, Vittorio is tricked into becoming a vampire and a yearning for blood conquers everything he knows.

 In the closing pages we find Ursula and Vittorio performing as an age old Bonnie and Clyde, killing and drinking until they had their fill.
 These two lovers stay with each other for many years to come.

 Vittorio is unique in two ways: he can see angels and departing human souls.
 At the end of the book, he is left with the "gift" to see human souls, which appear from every person as an intense shining light.
 Mastema tells him that he will never be able to rid himself of this, and that every time he takes a human life he will bear witness to the extinguishing of the soul.

+Reception

+H. Gregory Mitchell of The Free Lance–Star said the book has "A taut, finely crafted plot, shot through with lush imagery and compelling history [...]"
+Joanna Keating of Associated Press wrote: "While this second volume in the "New Tales of the Vampires" series falls short of Rice's novels about the vampire Lestat, it is nevertheless superbly written and engaging."

+The novel reached number six on Publishers Weekly's list of national top 10 books.